getbraincloud/braincloud-csharp/README.md

 Since it is a MonoBehaviour the Update function will be called automatically by Unity.

-If you're initializing the Wrapper manually then your app's information can be found on the brainCloud portal in your app's dashboard under `App > Design > Core App Info > Application IDs`.
+If you're initializing the Wrapper manually then your app's information can be found on the brainCloud Portal in your app's dashboard under `App > Design > Core App Info > Application IDs`.

 ![wrapper](/screenshots/bc-ids.png?raw=true)